 *How long is the training?

 Though we try to make the program easy for the tutors and the teachers, it is also a structured program that works to suit the needs of struggling readers and their individual needs.
-The Community Initiatives Associate usually meets individually with each tutor prior to the group training.
+The Community Service Manager usually meets individually with each tutor prior to the group training.
 The training has been created by a reading specialist and usually lasts approximately an hour and a half.

 *Does the tutoring time change?